-This article explains data-driven attribution, including the requirements for using it.
+This article explains data-driven attribution.
 To learn more about attribution models in general, or to learn how to select an attribution model for your conversion actions, read About attribution models.

 - Learn which keywords, ads, ad groups, and campaigns play the biggest role in helping you reach your business goals.

-- Optimize your bidding based on real data for your account.
+- Optimize your bidding based on your specific account's performance data.

 - Choose the right attribution model for your business, without guesswork.